 Have you been Charged with False Imprisonment in Georgia?

 Being able to go where you please is one of the freedoms we have.
 When someone prevents you or restrains you from leaving, a crime may have occurred.
 One of those crimes is called false imprisonment.
-False imprisonment is also known as criminal restraint or criminal confinement.
+False imprisonment in Georgia is also known as criminal restraint or criminal confinement.
 A crime has transpired when someone has been unlawfully restrained by another without the victim's consent.
 If you or a loved one has been charged with false imprisonment, contact Lawson and Berry and their team of Georgia False Imprisonment Attorneys.
 You deserve to have a lawyer who is knowledgeable in this field helping and guiding you along with your case.
 Don't wait to call, call today to schedule a free consultation.

 Georgia Law O.C.G.A. § 16-5-41 reads as follows:

 A person commits the offense of false imprisonment when, in violation of the personal liberty of another, he arrests, confines, or detains such person without legal authority.

 False imprisonment shares some similarities to the crime of kidnapping.
 However, kidnapping is a more severe crime as it includes moving the victim in some form or fashion.